mahmoodlab/HIPT/README.md

     - `process_list_autogen.csv`: An auto-generated csv file that contains a list of all slides processed, along with their segmentation/patching parameters used.
 Note that in using a large image resolution for patching, not all WSIs are used in `[4096 × 4096]` evaluation.
 </details>

-## Hierarchical Pretraining for ViT-16/256 Models
+## Hierarchical Pretraining for ViT-16/256 Models + Pretrained Models
 <details>
 <summary>
 Example Directory